tastejs/PropertyCross/mgwt/README.md

 * Then run -
 `mgwt> mvn clean install`

+## Packaging Instructions

+This project uses the [PhoneGap Build Maven Plugin](http://chrisprice.github.io/phonegap-build/phonegap-build-maven-plugin/).
+In order to package the project you need to active the build profile - `mgwt> mvn clean install -P phonegap-build`

 ## Developing with Eclipse

 * Ensure you have the [Eclipse plugin](https://developers.google.com/web-toolkit/download) installed